 Following Super Mario 64’s lead in transitioning from 2D to 3D, Nintendo blew the doors off the Zelda franchise with Ocarina of Time.
 Set in the mythical land of Hyrule, players control the iconic Link as he sets out to rescue Princess Zelda and thwart the evil plans of Ganondorf.
 Though the plot sounds familiar, the game was anything but when it was first released back in 1998.
 From its revolutionary Z-targeting system to its context-specific button configurations, the title introduced a bevy of features which became standard for 3D games moving forward.

-Heralded by many as one of the best — if not the best — video games of all time, Ocarina of Time set gamers on a sprawling epic not previously seen in three dimensions.
+Heralded by many as one of the best — if not the best — Legend of Zelda games of all time, Ocarina of Time set gamers on a sprawling epic not previously seen in three dimensions.
 Ocarina of Time featured incredible dungeon design, an unforgettable cast of characters, and a storyline rife with an adventure that stands the test of time.

 A follow-up to Ocarina of Time, The Legend of Zelda: Majora’s Mask flipped the Zelda franchise on its head once again.
 Having benefited from an upgraded version of its predecessor’s game engine, Nintendo released Majora’s Mask a mere two years after Ocarina of Time.
 Although players once again took the control of Link, absent are pivotal characters such as Zelda and Ganondorf.
 The game also takes place in the land of Termina instead of Hyrule.